aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 In the final image I used a 30px cleaning brush.

 ### 3. Local Protection (Comet Mask)
-* **Alt + Left Click**: Draw a "Restore" mask over the aeras you want to keep unchanged (eg: comet's head or tail).
+* **Alt + Left Click**: Draw a "Restore" mask over the aeras you want to keep unchanged (eg: comet's head or part of the tail).
 * **Mouse Wheel**: Change the brush size.
 * Red circles indicate areas that will be restored from original data, keeping the area intact.
 <img width="1142" height="720" alt="before_OK" src="https://github.com/user-attachments/assets/48ae61fc-bd96-4ec5-8ae6-1934efe8150c" />

 ### 4. manage bright strars (large trails)
 * bright stars generate large trails that are larger than the standard 20px or so trail width.
 You can deposit a larger circle to tell the script there is here a large trail please erase it with a larger path...
-* **Shift + control and drag**: Draw an orange circle you have to drag over the yellow circle of a bright star.
+* **Shift + Ctrl and drag**: Draw an orange circle you have to drag over the yellow circle of a bright star.
 * **Mouse Wheel**: Change the brush size.
-* **Shift + control + left click** an orange circle is drawn, its diameter will be used for this star to compute the trail.
+* **Shift + Ctrl + left click** an orange circle is drawn, its diameter will be used for this star to compute the trail.
 <img width="332" height="386" alt="orange" src="https://github.com/user-attachments/assets/5a1b9d86-11ab-436e-b8b8-71a93c7cbe4b" />